a-v-medvedev/testsuite-automated-ci/README.md

 * * * * *    $WORKING_DIR/run.sh ./test_by_request.sh
 ```

-5. Check if `testsuite` starts on new commits to the target project branch (which is set up in `application.sh`).
+5. Check if `testsuite` starts on new commits

+Check if scripting starts after some new commits to the target project branch (which is set up in `application.sh`).

-6. Check if `testsuite` starts by request from a Telegram chat.
+6. Check if `testsuite` starts by request

+If you explicitely request test from a Telegram or Slack chat, check that scripting really starts and reports results.